s018/go-mux/readme.md

 ## Additional Features
 As stated in the assignment description new features are added at this point.

-- `getAllProducts` including a corresponding test case
+- `getAllProducts` to get all products at once (without any further parameters), including a corresponding test case
-- `getMaxPriceProduct` get product with the highest price
+- `getMaxPriceProduct` get product with the highest price, including a corresponding test case
-- `getMinPriceProduct` get product with the lowest price
+- `getMinPriceProduct` get product with the lowest price, including a corresponding test case

 ![](screenshots/new_features_tests.png)